KingFifer40/Portable-GM_BOT/README.md

 Once the bot is running, go to your **dev group** and send:

 ```
-!add YOUR_GAME_GROUP_ID
+!addgroup YOUR_GAME_GROUP_ID
 ```

-The bot joins the game group and announces itself.

-If you don't know your game group's ID, type `!listgroups` in the dev group and it will list all your groups with their IDs.
+The bot registers the game group.
+Use `!listgroups` in the dev group to find your group's ID.

 ### Subgroup / Topic mode

 If your group uses GroupMe's Topics feature and you want the bot to operate inside a specific topic while still reading admin roles from the main group, use the comma syntax:

 ```
-!add MAIN_GROUP_ID,TOPIC_GROUP_ID
+!addgroup MAIN_GROUP_ID,TOPIC_GROUP_ID
 ```

 You can also browse and set topics from the **Groups tab** of the control panel GUI.